nodelabuofa/human-following-robot/README.md

 ![Visual Servoing Diagram](docs/images/visual-servoing.png)

-This is called "Image Based Visual Servoing" [Visual Servoing Paper](docs/visual_error_background_slides.pdf).
+This is called [**Image Based Visual Servoing**](docs/visual_error_background_slides.pdf).
 It functions like a P controller, though I implement it as a PI controller to address steady-state error.

 # Background